yuan-jiang/yuan-jiang.github.io/_posts/2012-03-30-python-imports-and-pythonpath.md

 NameError: name 'firefox' is not defined
 {% endhighlight %}

-- from foo.bar import x => "x" is now only directly available for use:
+- "from foo.bar import x" style
+  + "x" is now only directly available for use;
+  + "x" can be either a module or a subpackage;
+  + "x" can also be function, class, variable defined in the module.
 {% highlight ipython %}
 In [1]: from selenium.webdriver import firefox